kalvin1dog/KalPass/README.md

 # KalPass
 A Password Management App.
-Uses 1 passwrod to login.
+Uses 1 password to login.